elmahio/documentation/docs/logging-from-a-custom-http-module.md

+---
+title: Logging from a custom HTTP module
+description: Learn how to gather the configuration of multiple loggers to different destinations using a custom HTTP module in ASP.NET.
+---

 # Logging from a custom HTTP module

 Some developers like to gather all logging into a single module.
 An example of this would be to log to multiple log destinations and maybe even enrich log messages to multiple loggers with the same info.
-We always recommend using the modules and handlers that comes with ELMAH.
+We always recommend using the modules and handlers that come with ELMAH.
 But in case you want to log from a module manually, here's the recipe:

 ```csharp
 public class CustomLoggingModule : IHttpModule